jplaui/testing_go-ethereum/README.md

 #### transactions folder
 - init the folder with `go mod tidy`
+- execute `blocks.go` with `go run blocks.go`
+- execute `gblocks.go` (ganache blocks) with `go run gblocks.go`
+- execute `transactions.go` with `go run transactions.go`
+- (create blocks with transactions first in ganache) execute `gtransactions.go` with `go run gtransactions.go`
+- execute `gtransaction_raw_create.go` (ganache, edit the file and make sure you are using a private key of an account registered in ganache genesis) with `go run gtransaction_raw_create.go`
+- copy the output of `go run gtransaction_raw_create.go` and paste it into `rawTx` in the file `gtransaction_raw_sendreate.go` and execute `go run gtransaction_raw_sendreate.go`. be aware, if you call `go run gtransaction_raw_sendreate.go` another time, make sure to create new transaction bytes with a new nonce, otherwise, replayed nonce values from a same account will be rejected.
+- you can query and inspect your transaction

 #### smartcontracts folder

 ### Useful links
 - Block explorer Etherscan [here](https://etherscan.io)